-Disclosure of Income Tax Returns and Tax Evasion Petition under RTI for criminal defence
+Disclosure of Income Tax Returns and Tax Evasion Petition under RTI for criminal defence2 May, 2012

 The appellant sought details of the income tax returns of his father in law, wife and sister in law as he wished to defend himself in a criminal case.
 He submitted that a criminal dowry case had been instituted against him and a FIR had been filed.
 The Public Information Officer (PIO) informed that his father in law has not filed income tax returns (ITR) for the years 2009 – 10 and 2010 – 11information and denied disclosure of information sought in respect of appellant’s wife under the provisions of section 8 (1)(j) of the Act.
 The PIO denied the details of the enquiry on the Tax Evasion Petition (TEP) submitted by him on the grounds that disclosure of information would impede the process of investigation.